 - To relieve itching, apply a cool damp towel and then a layer of moisturiser

-If an eczema flare gets worse, we do recommend to see a doctor.
+If an eczema flare gets worse, we do recommend to book an appointment with your GP.

 For further information: